U.S. seeking breakout moment at Sochi

 SOCHI, Russia — The United States still awaits a hero.

 Shaun White stumbled and nearly cracked his snowboard Tuesday in his bid to become the first Winter Olympian with three consecutive gold medals in the same event.
-He finished fourth in the halfpipe, an unthinkable result in the sport the carrot-topped kid from San Diego once put on the map.
+He finished fourth in the halfpipe, an unthinkable result in the sport the carrot-topped kid from San Diego put on the map.